Scarlet Elf Cup – Identification, Edibility, Distribution, Ecology, Recipes

 - Edibility – 3/5 – Some guide books list them as inedible, perhaps because of their lack of succulence.
 I have heard one “uncorroborated report from someone who read somewhere that they may not be especially good for you in large quantities” (like a lot things!), but have been unable to track down the reference.
 I rate them highly and eat a small amount every year, and am yet to encounter anyone who has had any issues eating them.
 As with all wild fungi, eat only a small amount, cooked, the first time you try them.

 - Identification – 5/5 – Crimson red, young specimens goblet shaped, stem becoming less noticeable with age so becoming cup-shaped, 1-5cm diameter, pale on the outside, thin fleshed.
 Orange variants (not to be confused with orange peel fungus, which does not grow at the same time of year) occur occasionally, as do even rarer pure white variants.

 - Distribution – 3/5 – Can be found in large numbers where established.
 They seem more common in the West and near the sea.
 I suspect this is to do with heavier rainfall and exposure to prevailing winds, which tends to create more windfall.

 - Season – December to April – often flushing after a thaw

 - Habitat – Fairly common in humus rich, damp, deciduous woods with plenty of fallen wood, from which they grow.
-They have a preference for moss-covered ash, willow and elm, though identification of host trees can be tricky as they are usually in an advanced state of decay.
-They seem more common in the West and near the sea.
-I suspect this is to do with exposure to prevailing winds, which creates more windfall.
+They have a preference for moss-covered sycamore, willows, beech and hazel, though identification of host trees can be tricky as they are usually in an advanced state of decay and covered in moss.
+I find most of mine in snowdrop and wild garlic-filled woods.

 Scarlet elf cups are related to the equally attractive orange peel fungus which appears in the autumn usually on disturbed ground, new path edges etc. They look exactly as their name suggests, and I regularly pounce on actual orange peel by mistake!